imarcaos/Curso-Desenvolvimento-Web/README.md

    - C212 - Simple example, page with bootstrap
    - C213 - Add bootstrap via CDN
    - C214 - Add bootstrap via download do código
+   - C215 - Solution for warning map files
+      - remove on source code at the end of the code the call for files on warning.
+   -